Carrie Fehr

 IMG_1337

-Light and fragrant, honey chamomile cupcakes get their distinctive flavor from an aromatic tea infusion.
+Light and fragrant, honey chamomile cupcakes get their distinctive flavor thanks to an aromatic tea infusion.
 Topped with clouds of honey whipped cream and jewel-like edible flowers, these miniature cakes— are simply divine.
 If you love tea, this will be perfect!

 Honey Chamomile Cupcakes